Short-Term Load Forecasting Using AMI Data: Results and Discussion

-After aggregating the hours and households separately in the above sections, we aggregate both hours and households at the same time to analyze the effect of both types of aggregation together.
-In this scenario, we first aggregate hours (add consecutive hours) and then households (cluster households and aggregating the household load in each cluster) and then forecast the aggregated load using \textsc{fmf} approach.
-Figure \ref{fig:mape_with_hour_agg} shows the effect of households and hours aggregation on \textsc{mape}.
-The legends in Figure \ref{fig:mape_with_hour_agg} represents the number of clusters for households.
-For the different number of clusters, we report the impact of hours aggregation (consecutive hours sum) on \textsc{mape}.
-We can see from Figure \ref{fig:mape_with_hour_agg} that forecasting the aggregated load (both row and column wise) helps to reduce the error in most of the cases.
+In this section, we first aggregate hours (add consecutive hours) and then households (cluster the households and aggregate their total loads) and then forecast the total load using \textsc{fmf}.
+We report the errors in clusters' total forecasted loads for different periods (consecutive hours sum shown on the horizontal axis) for varying numbers of clusters.
+We can see from Figure~\ref{fig:mape_with_hour_agg} (in appendix) that forecasting the aggregated load (both row ``hours" and column ``households" wise) helps to reduce the error in most cases.
 The error values show some variations, but overall the error reduces as we aggregate the hours and households.
-The spikes in some cases are due to randomness in the load consumption of households.
+The spikes in some cases are due to randomness in loads of households.